BabylonJS/Documentation/content/How_To/mesh/Raycasts.md

 In this example we are filtering out all the triangles that are not facing towards the camera.

-Live example: <Playground id="#EES9W5" title="Triangle Predicate" description="Simple example of ray picking with a triangle predicate." image=""/>
+Live example: <Playground id="#EES9W5" title="Triangle Predicate" description="Simple example of ray picking with a triangle predicate."/>

 ---